lazarusA/little_picture_2023/README.md

 Numerous small pictures were generated, most of which correspond to locations where rainfall persists throughout the year.
 Additional images could easily be generated.

+---
 <img src="little_pictures/black/rainfall_by_hour_Timika.png" align="left" style="padding-left:4px;" width="45%"/>
 <img src="little_pictures/black/grid_black.png" align="right" style="padding-left:4px;" width="45%"/>
+---

 ### How to use this code?

 If you have a julia installation then simply cloning/downloading this folder and [`instantiating`](https://pkgdocs.julialang.org/v1/environments/) the project will do.

+### License

+These little pictures are published under CC BY-SA 4.0 license.
+The code is under the MIT license.

 ## Citation: